International student: Housing

+Accommodation is a major factor that determines study abroad experience.
+Increases of students has been associated with less affordable housing in some areas.

 Study abroad

 Studying abroad is the act of a student pursuing educational opportunities in a country other than one's own.
 This can include primary, secondary and post-secondary students.
 A 2012 study showed number of students studying abroad represents about 9.4% of all students enrolled at institutions of higher education in the United States and it is a part of experience economy.

 Studying abroad is a valuable program for international students as it is intended to increase the students' knowledge and understanding of other cultures.
 International education not only helps students with their language and communicating skills.
 It also encourages students to develop a different perspective and cross-cultural understanding of their studies which will further their education and benefit them in their career.
 The main factors that determine the outcome quality of international studies are transaction dynamics (between the environmental conditions and the international student), quality of environment, and the student's coping behavior.